square/react-square-payment-form/docs/paymentform.md

 1. Click on the application you want to use for the payment form.
 You should land on the "Credentials" tab.
 1. On the bottom left corner, toggle "Production Settings" to "Sandbox Settings" .
 1. Copy the **Sandbox Application ID**.
 This tells Square which developer is using the form to take payments.
+1. Click on the "Locations" tab on the left navigation bar.
+1. Copy the **Sandbox Location ID**.

 ## 3. Install the component